 Tooth" for obvious reasons.
 We then had a tour of Berlin

-where we saw the Brandenburg gate among other
+where we saw the Brandenburg gate

 sights.